g3lasio/owlfenc/replit.md

 # Legal Document & Permit Management Platform

 ## Overview
-This project is an advanced AI-powered legal document and permit management platform featuring Mervin AI, an autonomous intelligent agent.
-Mervin AI transforms from a simple chatbot into an intelligent agent capable of executing complex multi-step tasks such as generating estimates, creating contracts, analyzing permits, verifying properties, and coordinating over 20 API endpoints autonomously.
-The platform aims to streamline complex legal and permit processes by automating tasks, offering significant market potential.
+This project is an AI-powered legal document and permit management platform featuring Mervin AI, an autonomous intelligent agent.
+The platform streamlines complex legal and permit processes by automating tasks, such as generating estimates, creating contracts, analyzing permits, verifying properties, and coordinating over 20 API endpoints autonomously.
+This offers significant market potential by evolving Mervin AI from a chatbot into a capable intelligent agent.

 ## User Preferences
 - Respuestas técnicas y detalladas cuando se requiera análisis